facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-mutation-of-possible-props-phi-indirect.expect.md

   2 |   let x = cond ? someGlobal : props.foo;
   3 |   const mutatePhiThatCouldBeProps = () => {
 > 4 |     x.y = true;
     |     ^ InvalidReact: Writing to a variable defined outside a component or hook is not allowed.
-Consider using an effect..
-Found mutation of [object Object] (4:4)
+Consider using an effect.
+Found mutation of `x` (4:4)
   5 |   };
   6 |   const indirectMutateProps = () => {
   7 |     mutatePhiThatCouldBeProps();